Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Methodology

 \subsection{Policy Constraint Q-Learning}

-CQL constrains the Q function from the estimation of the Q value.
-To secure the agent's policy, we add a constraint term to the CQL from a policy perspective.
+In the aforementioned actor-critic framework, CQL serves as a constraint on the Q-function for accurate estimation of Q-values.
+However, during the iterative process of policy evaluation and improvement, errors in Q-value estimation can persist, potentially leading to an erroneous Q-function that drives the policy towards out-of-distribution (OOD) actions.
+To safeguard agent's actions, we add a constraint term to the CQL from a policy perspective.
 Our goal is to learn a function from a collected offline dataset to evaluate the plausibility of state-action pairs.